 You may have brownish-black vaginal discharge (looks like coffee grounds).
 This is caused by medicine that we use to prevent bleeding.
 This may also have a metallic scent.

 You may have vaginal discharge or spotting for up to 4 weeks.

-You should not swim in a pool, hot tub or lake for 2 weeks.
+Do not take baths, swim in a pool, hot tub, or lake for 2 weeks.

-You can return to your normal routine as you feel able or as directed by your provider.
+You can return to your normal routine as you feel able or as directed by your clinician.

 When to Call